 However, we know we can do more.
-This performance improvement objective has therefore been carried forward to 2018-19, and the 'supporting actions' and 'measures of success' have been reviewed and updated to reflect where progress has been made and the key improvement activities planned for the coming year.
+This performance improvement objective has therefore been carried forward to 2019-20, and the 'supporting actions' and 'measures of success' have been reviewed and updated to reflect where progress has been made and the key improvement activities planned for the coming year.

 - Strengthen the level of engagement and participation in the following structures:

 - Policing and Community Safety Partnership

 - Neighbourhood Renewal Partnerships

 - DEA Fora

 - Peace IV Partnership

 - Community and Voluntary Sector Strategic Stakeholder Forum

 - Reduce the risk of being burgled and address the fear of crime by encouraging residents to access the following schemes:

-- Neighbourhood Watch Scheme
+- 'Neighbourhood Watch' Scheme

 - 'Good Morning, Good Neighbour' Scheme

 - 'Home Secure' Scheme

-- Through the Financial Assistance Scheme, support local community and voluntary groups to deliver projects across key areas including festivals, sports development, community engagement, good relations, community safety and Irish Language
+- Through the Financial Assistance Scheme, support local community and voluntary groups to deliver projects across key areas including festivals, sports development, community engagement, good relations, community development, community safety and Irish Language

-- Positively engage local groups in Council initiatives, including young people,
+- Positively engage local groups in Council initiatives, including young people, older people and black and minority ethnic communities

-- older people and black and minority ethnic communities - Strengthen community engagement in local decision-making through 'participatory budgeting' pilot projects
+- Explore opportunities to strengthen community engagement in local decision-making through 'participatory budgeting'